 Your body needs iron to make healthy red blood cells.
 Iron-deficiency anemia usually develops over time because your body’s intake of iron is too low.
-Low intake of iron can happen because of blood loss, consuming less than the recommended daily amount of iron, and medical conditions that make it hard for your body to absorb iron from the (GI tract).
+Low intake of iron can happen because of blood loss, consuming less than the recommended daily amount of iron, and medical conditions that make it hard for your body to absorb iron from the gastrointestinal tract (GI tract).

 When you lose blood, you lose iron.
 Certain conditions or medicines can cause blood loss and lead to iron-deficiency anemia.
 Common causes of blood loss that lead to iron-deficiency anemia include:

 Iron-deficiency anemia can be caused by getting less than the recommended daily amounts of iron.
 The recommended daily amounts of iron will depend on your age, sex, and whether you are pregnant or breastfeeding.

 Even if you consume the recommended daily amount of iron, your body may not be able to absorb the iron.
 Certain conditions or medicines can decrease your body’s ability to absorb iron and lead to iron-deficiency anemia.
 These conditions include: